The PortablE language & compiler

 This program is distributed for free, in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-(Rough translation into English: PortablE cost you nothing, so don't expect me to take responsibility for any problems that it causes you.
+In Plain English (and only as an aid to understanding) the above is intended to roughly mean: Portabl E cost you nothing, so don't expect me to take responsibility for any problems that it causes you.
 If it erases your harddisk, or directs your car into a ditch, that's your problem.
-Of course, I try to ensure that PortablE works well, but I can't guarantee it, so all use is soley at your risk.)
+Of course, I try to ensure that it works well, but I can't guarantee it, so all use is soley at your risk.
+Backups are a wonderful invention, make use of them.

 Go back to CONTENTS